77-777/Windows---Config-Deployment/config/my-config.md

 ---

-> It is recommended after 2.5 years, to make a new user and "move there". [after typical maintenance like clearing cache, etc]
+> Performance: It is recommended after 2.5 years, to make a new user and "move there". [after typical maintenance like clearing cache, etc]

-> It is recommended after 5 years to reinstall the OS.
+> Performance: It is recommended after 5 years to reinstall the OS.

-> Configure firewall for a whitelist.
+> Security: Configure firewall for a whitelist.

 ---